IRIS 860 Sensor Settings

-This documentation covers the settings which can be configured using the SEEN Sensor Setup App.
+This documentation explains the settings which can be configured using the SEEN Sensor Setup App, which can be downloaded from the Google Play Store and Apple Appstore.

 Please also refer to How to change the sensor settings.

 A detection in the Critical alert zone is indicated by a continuous audible alert tone from the sensor (and Cab Box if used).
-The factory setting is 3m / 10 ft, but it can be set up to 8.0m / 26ft.
+The factory setting is 3m/10 ft, but it can be set up to 8m/26ft.

 Customized detection zone shape

 The 60º detection fan of a SEEN sensor is broken into 6 channels.
-The Critical alert distance, and Early warning distance can be individually set for each channel.
+The critical alert distance and early warning distance can be individually set for each channel.
 This can be helpful if a modified detection zone shape is required.
-For example, when 2 sensors are used together to provide 120º coverage, it can be beneficial to trim the two outside corners so the overall detection area is not too wide.
+For example, when 2 sensors are used together to provide 120º coverage, it can be beneficial to trim the outside corners so the overall detection area is not too wide.

 To customize a channel, go to the detection fan setting screen and tap to select the specific channel..
 Click the controllers to adjust the distance.

-By default, SEEN sensors are pre-set so they can only alert when the machine is in reverse gear.
-This requires the sensor to be wired to the machine’s reverse signal.
-There are 3 reverse dependant alert options:
+By default, SEEN sensors are pre-set so they can only alert while receiving a direction signal from the machine.
+This requires the sensor to be wired to the machine’s direction signal (which is usually reverse).
+3 direction dependant alert options are available:

-Sensor can only alert when the reverse signal is on (Default)
+The sensor can only alert when the direction signal is on (Default)

-Sensor can only alert when the reverse signal is NOT on
+The sensor can only alert when the direction signal is NOT on

-Sensor can always alert (the reverse signal is ignored)
+The sensor can always alert (the direction signal is ignored)

-If the sensor is not wired to the machine’s reverse signal, it may not alert as intended.
+If the sensor is not wired to the machine’s direction signal, it may not alert as intended.
 See how to check the reverse signal connection.

-The IRIS 860 sensor features a loud piezo buzzer which emits a 3,500Hz audible tone at 94dB (at 1m).
+The IRIS 860 sensor features a piezo buzzer which emits a 3,500Hz audible tone at 94dB (at 1m).
 The buzzer is deliberately loud to promote behavior change, and to be clearly heard in noisy environments.
-Although loud, It is not harmful to hearing, even with prolonged continuous exposure.
-When the sensor is mounted close to the driver’s head the buzzer volume may need to be reduced.
+Although loud, It is not harmful to hearing, even with prolonged exposure.
+However, when mounted close to the driver’s head the sensor’s buzzer volume may need to be reduced.

 Normal volume: 94 dB